How to Glaze Bathroom Cabinets for an Antique Look?

 If you want, you can also consider applying gel stain as a glaze over finished stained wood.
 This works for many people and can give good results if done right.

-If you want to make your glazed cabinets look chocolaty, for example, you can do that by mixing chocolate-colored paint with a clear glaze.
+For example, if you want to make your glazed cabinets look chocolaty, you can do that by mixing chocolate-colored paint with a clear glaze.
+The more color you use with the glaze, the darker the glazed chocolatey cabinets will look.

 In case you do not want to get a darker or sharper face-lift, you can simply use a clear, colorless glaze for your wood or MDF cabinets to get that charming, welcoming look.